Prayer Quilts, patterns and how you can do this too.

 hardship in which prayer is called for.

 A Prayer Quilt is always given free, no money is ever exchanged!
-There should be
+There is

-no obligation to the receiver in any way.
-The receiver should be informed of the
+no obligation to the receiver in any way toward our church or the

-quilt and be willing to receive the prayers said for them.
+quilt and be willing to receive the prayers said for that person.
 Out

-of respect for that person, you should never
+of respect for that person, we never want to

 someone with this ministry.